jrandleman/EScheme/README.md

   - You can now run `escm` anywhere in the command-line to launch EScheme!

 ### Execution:
-* If you didn't do the optional step during installation:
+* If you did the optional step during installation:
-  - Run `java Main` within the `EScheme/bin` directory!
+  - Run `escm` anywhere in your terminal!
 * Else:
-  - Run `escm` anywhere in your terminal!
+  - Run `java Main` within the `EScheme/bin` directory!